Search This Blog

 If your business distributes and/or manufactures products, you could very well be in line for product liability insurance.
 This form of liability insurance protects a business against lawsuits stemming from injury or damage caused by products.
 More importantly, product liability insurance not only covers a business from injuries to a customer, but even a third party or innocent bystander.

 Litigation being what it is in this country, once the lawsuits start flying, it isn’t at all unlikely that anyone who is connected to the product could come under fire.
 This means you don’t have to be the manufacturer of the product to be sued.
 You could simply be the distributor that sold the product to the person claiming to be injured by the product.
+If you would like to get a free instant competitive liability quote click here.

 That being said, this doesn’t give a plaintiff Carte Blanche when it comes to filing a suit.
 While a plaintiff can claim they were injured while using a product, they can’t do so if they weren’t using the product as intended.
 That means if someone bought a saw from you and injured themselves while trimming their fingernails, you can’t be held responsible.
 You also can’t be blamed if the person who bought the saw modified it substantially after it left the seller’s hands.